daneedk/com.uc.heimdall/README.md

 - [ ] Multiple 'armed' modes.
 - [ ] ..

+## Version 0.0.8
+* Added a 'Just log' option for devices so they can be logged without activating the alarm.
+* Added some intelligence to the selection of Monitor, Delayed Trigger and Just log options.
+* Added more Dutch translations.

 ## Version 0.0.7
 * Finished and enabled the 'Delayed Trigger' functionality.
 * Added instructions to the app page in Homeys settings.